GSA/fedramp-automation/docs/content/guides/4-expressing-common-fedramp-template-elements-in-oscal.md

 ---
-title: Expressing Common FedRAMP Template Elements In OSCAL
+title: Expressing FedRAMP Template Metadata
-section: /general/
-toc:
-  enabled: true
-weight: 103
+weight: 40
 ---

+# Expressing FedRAMP Package Data in OSCAL

 While each FedRAMP template has a unique purpose, they share common information elements, such as title and publication date.
 These common